-Moreover, to better emphasize the role of hyperbolicity, we have also inspected coherent structures of the CCGL equation whose fixed points are in the form of phase-winding solutions.
+Moreover, to better emphasize the role of hyperbolicity, we have also inspected coherent structures of the CCGL equation whose fixed points are in the form of phase winding solutions.
 For this class of solutions we have determined the expressions of the key features and established the necessary condition for stability.
 The previous theoretical predictions have been tested on an illustrative example, the extended Klausmeier model, describing the formation and the migration of vegetation patterns over a sloping semiarid terrain.
 Numerical investigations have validated our findings and have allowed to draw several conclusions about the role played by inertia.
-It has been indeed proven that inertial times do the following:
+It has been indeed proven that inertial times:

-(1) Enlarge both the wave instability region in the parameter plane where traveling patterns may be observed and is less selective on the range of unstable wave numbers.
-Thus, inertia allows to destabilize the spatially homogeneous steady state over a wider set of model parameters (see Figs. 1-4).
+i) enlarge both the wave instability region in the parameter plane where traveling patterns may be observed and is less selective on the range of unstable wavenumbers.
+Thus, inertia allows to destabilize the spatially homogeneous steady state over a wider set of model parameters (see Figs.1-4);

-(2) Vary the key features associated to migrating patterns, speed, wavelength, and angular frequency, leaving all the other model parameters unchanged (see Figs. 5 and 6).
+ii) vary the key features associated to migrating patterns, speed, wavelength and angular frequency, leaving all the other model parameters unchanged (see Figs.5,6);

-(3) Affect the supercritical or subcritical nature of patterns at onset (see Figs. 7 and 8).
+398 iii) affect the supercritical or subcritical nature of patterns at onset (see Figs.7,8);